 A group $G$ is \emph{bi-orderable} if it admits a total order $\prec$ that is invariant under both left and right multiplication.
 That is, if $g \prec h$ in $G$, then $fg \prec fh$ and $gf \prec hf$ for any $f\in G$.
 We call this total order a \emph{bi-order} on $G$.
 Alternatively, a bi-order on a group $G$ can be given by specifying a subset $P$ of $G$ that satisfies the following properties: \begin{enumerate} \item $G = P \sqcup \{1\} \sqcup P^{-1}$, \item $P \cdot P \subset P$, \item $gPg^{-1} \subset P$ for all $g \in G$. \end{enumerate} The set $P$ determines a total order $\prec$ on $G$ by

-and is called \emph{the positive cone of $G$.} If the total order $\prec$ is known only to be left-invariant then $\prec$ is called a \emph{left-order} on $G$.
+and is called \emph{a positive cone of $G$.} If the total order $\prec$ is known only to be left-invariant then $\prec$ is called a \emph{left-order} on $G$.
 The group $G$ is then said to be \emph{left-orderable.} The theory of orderable groups has attracted recent attention due to their connections with low-dimensional topology in the context of the L-space conjecture which concerns left-orderability of the fundamental group of rational homology 3-spheres, see \cite{BoyerGordonWatson13, Juhasz15}.

 Bi-orderability of the fundamental group of 3-manifolds has also been considered since the formulation of the L-space conjecture.
 In particular, Boyer, Rolfsen and Wiest gave a classification of Seifert fibered spaces with bi-orderable fundamental groups \cite{BoyerRolfsenWiest05}.
 Perron and Rolfsen give a sufficient criterion for the fundamental groups of a fibered 3-manifolds to be bi-orderable in terms of the monodromy of the fiber \cite{PerronRolfsen06, PerronRolfsen03}.
-Continuing on the theme of studying bi-orderability of 3-manifold groups, Kin and Rolfsen initiated the study of bi-orderability of the complement of braided link which are mapping torus of homeomorphism of an $n$-punctured disk induced by a braid in $B_n$ \cite{KinRolfsen18}.
-These are natural examples of fibered 3-manifold group whose monodromy satisfies a necessary condition by \cite{ClayRolfsen12} for the 3-manifold group to be bi-orderable.
+Continuing on the theme of studying bi-orderability of 3-manifold groups, Kin and Rolfsen initiated the study of bi-orderability of the complement of a braided link, which is the mapping torus of a homeomorphism of an $n$-punctured disk induced by a braid in $B_n$ \cite{KinRolfsen18}.
+These are natural examples of fibered 3-manifold groups whose monodromy satisfies a necessary condition by \cite{ClayRolfsen12} for the 3-manifold group to be bi-orderable.
 In their article, Kin and Rolfsen classified the complement of braided link with bi-orderable fundamental group among those with finite-order monodromy \cite[Theorem 4.10]{KinRolfsen18} and gave more examples of ones with non-bi-orderable fundamental group.
-In this paper, we continue the investigation into bi-orderability of groups arising in low-dimensional topology by looking at mapping tori of free and surface groups in the context of group extension.
+In this paper, we continue the investigation into bi-orderability of groups arising in low-dimensional topology by looking at mapping torus of free and surface groups.